diepbp/Trau/README.md

-This is the FAT string solver
+This is the Trau string solver

 Requirements
 ---------------------------------